„Aside from the beach, there’s not a lot to do on Ko Samui.” – VivaHawaii

 The Fisherman’s Village is lined with high-rise establishments and restaurants and it is well-known for its original Chinese-Thai culture.
 You can find here a great number of original wooden local homes, some beautiful old mansions where you can learn more about the history and culture of this area.
 Many visitors of Fisherman’s Village tend to stay in this boutique village and enjoy the magnificent oceanic views from their seaside condo or villa.
 If needed, you will also find here a lot of eateries, coffee shops and entertainment zones adjoining the beach.
 However, they are rarely affordable :P

-Direction: Bo Put, Ko Samui District, Surat Thani, Thailand.
+Directions: Bo Put, Ko Samui District, Surat Thani, Thailand.

 3 – Relax at any Beach (preferably) Maenam Beach